3 Free Design Tools for Understanding Student Needs

 You want to prompt students by asking them to describe 3-5 things that happened to them since they joined the school community, or whatever makes sense in your specific context.

 Start with what they’re doing right now, and write that down in the grey box on the worksheet that says “start here.”
 Then follow up by asking: “What happened before that?”, “And before that?” and record those steps as well.

-- What did they hope to do?
+- Ask what they expected to happen.
+What did they hope to do?
 Did they think it would be easy, or hard?

-- What did they like?
+- Ask about the positives and negatives.
+What did they like?
 What didn’t they like?
 What worked out well and what was challenging?

-- What would they like to happen differently at that step?
+- Ask about how they would improve the step.
+What would they like to happen differently at that step?